-CHCMC is looking forward to our seventh annual Arts to End Violence contest in 2017.
+CHCMC is looking forward to our eighth annual Arts to End Violence contest in the spring of 2018.
 At this amazing event, artists, merchants, schools, clergy, youth, and neighbors collaborate and organize to make gun violence unacceptable in our city, instead of a regular and “normal” event.

 We seek the help of local artists, schools, and arts-related organizations to maximize our impact on the community.
 You can get involved in the following ways:

 - Submit your art or your students’ art into our contest (submissions of all ages are welcome)

 - Invite our staff to facilitate a workshop/presentation at your school or community site focusing on anti-gun violence and art as a tool for social change

 - Attend the Arts to End Violence events throughout the spring